StephenABoyd/Farm-Info/planting2.md

 1. Slightly reduced nurse crops to favor long-term perennial establishment.
 2. Added small amount of winter-hardy annual ryegrass for early spring grazing.
 3. Emphasized mineral supplementation for goats.
-4. Maintained rotational grazing and residual targets to protect seedlings.
+4. Full monthly calendar restored with grazing guidance for each period.